broulaye/Honeypot/README.md

 	- A bash script that installs and configures the honeypot for a specific OS
 	- Alternatively, **detailed** notes added to the `README.md` regarding the setup, requirements, features, etc.

   The Modern Honey Network was used to set up this honeypot.
-A local setup of an MHN sever and honeypot using vagrant was done.
+A local setup of an MHN sever and honeypot was done.
   Two Virtual machines were installed and launched.
-The first is the honeypot itself that will act as the target, the second is a server that will be monitoring data collected by the honeypot.
-To set these up the user will first have to clone the github repo containing the source code of the MHN at https://github.com/threatstream/mhn.git.
+The first is the honeypot itself that will act as the target, second is a server that will be monitoring data collected by the honeypot.
+To set these up the user will first have to clone the repo containing the source code of the MHN at https://github.com/threatstream/mhn.git.
 After doing so, the user will have to launch the Virtual machines via vagrant.
 After launching the virtual machine the user will have to ssh into the server and clone the same MHN repo again in order to run scripts in that server that will allow it to monitor data collected by the